huiyuandiknow/Udacity-MLEN-Predicting-Boston-Housing-Price/README.md

 ### <a name="code"></a>Code

-All of the code is provided in the Jupyter notebook `finding_donors.ipynb`.
+All of the code is provided in the Jupyter notebook `boston_housing.ipynb`.

-#### Result
-- The optimized model using all features has an accuracy of 0.865 and a F-score of 0.741, which are much higher than Benchmark model's accuracy of 0.248 and F-score of 0.292.
-- Let's refer the data on only the top 5 most important features as the reduced data.
-The F-score and accuracy score from the final model trained on reduce data are lower than that on full data, but it's not much lower.
-Accuracy dropped by 0.005 and F-score dropped by 0.013.
-If training time was a factor, then training on reduced data is beneficial.